 Safety schemes in the South West region

-We're proposing a targeted speed limit reduction on the A40.
+We're delivering targeted speed limit reductions on the A40 and A46.
 This is part of our ongoing commitment to reduce the number of people harmed on the region's roads.

 The A40 between Huntley and Boxbush currently has a number of different speed limits.
 We know this gives local residents and road users safety concerns.